Students for Liberty: Alumni for Liberty

-Alumni For Liberty is a network of working professionals interested in supporting students and student organizations dedicated to libertarianism.
+Alumni for Liberty is a network of working professionals interested in supporting students and student organizations dedicated to libertarianism.
 The program is open to all adults interested in supporting the student movement, whether or not they were a member of a liberty oriented student group.
 The project provides ways to remain involved in supporting the student movement for liberty with monthly updates describing opportunities such as networking events, job openings, training sessions, leadership dinners, options for financial support of alma mater student groups, speaking to student groups, and mentoring of students interested in related careers.
-Some notable alumni are the Brazilian political activist Kim Kataguiri, US political pundit Robby Soave, Global Alliance for Cannabis Commerce executive director and co-founder Randal John Meyer, economics professor Liya Palagashvili, education disruptor Zachary Slayback, North Korean activist Yeon-mi Park, Wolf3D co-founder Haver Järveoja, African Liberty managing director Olumayowa Okediran, the Danish politician Rasmus Brygger, Conscious Capitalism Inc. CEO Alexander McCobin, and the Swedish columnist and politician Alexandra Ivanov.

 Young Voices

 Young Voices was launched in 2013 and transitioned into its own standalone 501(c)(3) led by Casey Given as executive director.
 Young Voices functions as a nonprofit public relations operation, promoting the viewpoints of libertarian writers who apply and are accepted into the program.

 Organizational structure

 SFL is a 501(c)(3) organization that supports student groups advocating classical liberalism.
-SFL is run by over 47 full-time professionals at its headquarters in Washington, DC.
-Direction of the organization comes from the executive director Wolf von Laer, the board of directors, and the International Executive Board.
+SFL is headquartered in McLean, Virginia.

-A notable member of the board of directors is WholeFoods CEO John Mackey.
+A notable member of the board of directors is former WholeFoods CEO John Mackey.